yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 ![](hm04_Luo_Yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)

 From the graph above, it shows that the lfe expectancy of Japan are much higher than China in 1960.
-And China's life expectancy increased dramatically.
-Therefore, they almost have the same Life expectancy at the end of 2007.
+However, China's life expectancy increased dramatically after 1960.
+Therefore, they almost havd the same Life expectancy at the end of 2007.

 ``` r
 p1 %>%